openharmony/docs/en/application-dev/reference/apis/js-apis-webview.md

 getType(): WebMessageType

 Obtains the type of the data object.
+For the complete sample code, see [onMessageEventExt](#onmessageeventext10).

 **System capability**: SystemCapability.Web.Webview.Core